danielbodnar/awesome-stars/README.md

 - [etro-js/etro](https://github.com/etro-js/etro) - Typescript video-editing framework for the browser
 - [carvel-dev/kapp](https://github.com/carvel-dev/kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
 - [rmusser01/Infosec_Reference](https://github.com/rmusser01/Infosec_Reference) - An Information Security Reference That Doesn't Suck; https://rmusser.net/git/admin-2/Infosec_Reference for non-MS Git hosted version.
+- [AzeemIdrisi/PhoneSploit-Pro](https://github.com/AzeemIdrisi/PhoneSploit-Pro) - An all-in-one hacking tool to remotely exploit Android devices using ADB and Metasploit-Framework to get a Meterpreter session.
 - [apostrophecms/uploadfs](https://github.com/apostrophecms/uploadfs) - Store files in a web-accessible location.
 Includes S3, Azure, and local filesystem-based backends.
 Can also scale and autorotate image files.
 Additional storage and image-processing backends are easy
 - [yinkakun/gatsby-starter-glass](https://github.com/yinkakun/gatsby-starter-glass) - A Minimal & Beautiful Gatsby Personal Blog Starter With Nice Glassmorphism UI
 - [miragejs/miragejs](https://github.com/miragejs/miragejs) - A client-side server to build, test and share your JavaScript app